Great auk: Extinction

 On the islet of Stac an Armin, St. Kilda, Scotland, in July 1840, the last great auk seen in Britain was caught and killed.
 Three men from St. Kilda caught a single "garefowl", noticing its little wings and the large white spot on its head.
 They tied it up and kept it alive for three days, until a large storm arose.
 Believing that the bird was a witch and was causing the storm, they then killed it by beating it with a stick.

 The last colony of great auks lived on Geirfuglasker (the "Great Auk Rock") off Iceland.
 This islet was a volcanic rock surrounded by cliffs that made it inaccessible to humans, but in 1830, the islet submerged after a volcanic eruption, and the birds moved to the nearby island of Eldey, which was accessible from a single side.
-When the colony initially was discovered in 1835, nearly fifty birds were present.
+When the colony was discovered in 1835, nearly fifty birds were present.
 Museums, desiring the skins of the great auk for preservation and display, quickly began collecting birds from the colony.
-The last pair, found incubating an egg, was killed there on 3 June 1844, on request from a merchant who wanted specimens, with Jón Brandsson and Sigurður Ísleifsson strangling the adults and Ketill Ketilsson smashing the egg with his boot.
+The last pair, found incubating an egg, was killed there on 3 June 1844, on request from a merchant who wanted specimens.

-Great auk specialist John Wolley interviewed the two men who killed the last birds, and Sigurður described the act as follows:
+Jón Brandsson and Sigurður Ísleifsson, the men who had killed the last birds, were interviewed by great auk specialist John Wolley, and Sigurður described the act as follows:

-Sightings
+A later claim of a live individual sighted in 1852 on the Grand Banks of Newfoundland has been accepted by the International Union for Conservation of Nature and Natural Resources.

-A later claim of a live individual sighted in 1852 on the Grand Banks of Newfoundland has been accepted by the International Union for Conservation of Nature and Natural Resources (IUCN).
+Alleged sightings of the auk continued for decades after it was believed extinct.
+The last alleged sighting occurred in the Lofotens in 1927.
+Errol Fuller noted that several of the later sightings were hoaxes or misidentifications of penguins that had been released near Norway.

-There is an ongoing discussion on the internet about the possibilities for reviving the great auk using its DNA from specimens collected.
+There is an ongoing discussion about the possibilities for reviving the great auk using its DNA from specimens collected.
 This possibility is controversial.